-CAS REGISTRYSM is the most authoritative collection of disclosed chemical substance information, containing more than 129 million organic and inorganic substances and 67 million sequences (view current numbers).
+CAS REGISTRY® is the most authoritative collection of disclosed chemical substance information.

 CAS REGISTRY covers substances identified from the scientific literature from 1957 to the present, with additional substances going back to the early 1900s.